Supergirl (1984 film): Cast notes

-Christopher Reeve was slated to have a cameo as Superman but bowed out early on.
+Christopher Reeve was slated to have a cameo as Superman, but bowed out early on.
 His non-appearance in the film is explained via a news broadcast (overheard by Selena) stating that Superman has left Earth on a "peace-seeking mission" to a distant galaxy.
 In the Superman documentary You Will Believe..., Director Jeannot Szwarc said Reeve's involvement in this film would have given the feature higher credibility, and admitted he wished Reeve had made a contribution to the film's production.
 A publicity photo of him as Superman does appear as a poster in Lucy and Linda's shared dorm room.

 Marc McClure makes his fourth of five appearances in the Superman-related films; he is the only actor to appear in all four films featuring Superman and this spin-off film.
-Demi Moore auditioned for and was cast as character Lucy Lane but bowed out to make the film Blame It on Rio.
-Maureen Teefy was signed instead.
+Demi Moore auditioned for and was cast as Lucy Lane, but left to make the film Blame It on Rio.